Reference Point Ltd (company number 02156356) ("We") are committed to protecting and respecting your privacy.

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 We keep certain basic information when you visit our website and recognise the importance of keeping that information secure and letting you know what we will do with it.

-For the purposes of the General Data Protection Regulation (GDPR (EU) 2016/679) and Data Protection Act 2018 (“data protection legislation”):
+For the purposes of the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 as amended and any regulations thereunder (“data protection legislation”):

 - if you are an organisation (Booker or Provider or Industry Body) or individual Booker registering an account on CourseSight (Account) we are the data controller for any registration data you enter, information about your use of the system and our services and any correspondence we enter into with you;